-Time of setting and hauling and total catch of cod and haddock were noted for each fleet.
+Time of setting and hauling, and total catch of cod and haddock, were noted for each fleet.
 The soak time was considered as the time elapsed between the start of setting and the start of hauling of the fleet.
-This means that with a hauling time of about three hours, the mean soak time is actually 1.5 hours longer than the soak time used.
-The total catch was estimated by multiplying the weight of the headed and gutted catch by a conversion factor of 1.4 for haddock and 1.5 for cod.
+This means that with a hauling time of about 3 h, the mean soak time is actually 1.5 h longer than the soak time used.
+The total catch was estimated by multiplying the weight of the headed and gutted catch by a conversion factor of 1.4 for haddock and 1.5 for cod, which are the factors used by the Norwegian fisheries management.